Photo of Mattias Arvola

 2023

-Emma Mainza Chilufya, Mattias Arvola, Tom Ziemke (2023) Prototypes of a Migrating Receptionist in Physical and Virtual Space PROCEEDINGS OF THE 23RD ACM INTERNATIONAL CONFERENCE ON INTELLIGENT VIRTUAL AGENTS, IVA 2023 Continue to DOI
+Emma Mainza Chilufya, Mattias Arvola, Tom Ziemke (2023) Prototypes of a Migrating Receptionist in Physical and Virtual Space PROCEEDINGS OF THE 23RD ACM INTERNATIONAL CONFERENCE ON INTELLIGENT VIRTUAL AGENTS, IVA 2023 (Conference paper) Continue to DOI

 Staff at HCS